Hydragun vs. Theragun vs. Hyperice (Hypervolt)

 This allows for a large range of massage options – for larger areas and small areas, including hard-to-reach knots between the shoulder blades.

-The Hydragun comes with 6 attachments, and we really like the fork attachment, which allows you to work on both sides of the spine – without touching it at all.
+The Hydragun comes with 6 attachments, and we like the fork attachment, which allows you to work on both sides of the spine – without touching it at all.

 The Hypervolt has 5 attachments – round (to narrow down on pain areas), flat (for denser muscle groups), bullet (trigger points), fork, and Cushion Head – a softer attachment for sensitive areas (great for sensitive people).